BenEarle/SYSC3303-Project/README_IT4.txt

 -----------------------------------------------------------------------------------------------------------
   * The client and server each try resend packets up to 3 times if no response is received.
 Quits after the 3rd retransmission
+  * The Timeout is 1000 ms for both the server and the client
 ===========================================================================================================
 # Files
 -----------------------------------------------------------------------------------------------------------